Kelvinson/tensorflow-gpu-install-ubuntu-16.04/README.md

 print(sess.run(hello))
 ```
 10. You can choose to install Dart and Dartsim or optionally Gazebo to enrich your simulation tools.
 However, I doubt there is a bug about OpenGL rendering conflicts with Nvidia drivers that cause my machine to crash(cannot login in again after resstart) So I choose not to install them temporailly.

+11. More about Simulators
+a.
+About the benchmarking of the 4 simulators(Dart, Bullet, ODE) see here[]()
+b.
+Use cases mentioned by Pybullet: [Simulation to domain Adaptation](https://sites.google.com/view/graspgan) [Neural Task Programming:Learning to Generalize Across Hierarchical Tasks](https://stanfordvl.github.io/ntp/?utm_content=buffer8b1fc) [OpenAI Roboschool](https://blog.openai.com/roboschool/)